fechan/JackJack/README.md

 # JackJack
 Adds TomTom waypoints based on location name.
-Locations and their coordinates are based on data from [WoW.tools](https://wow.tools/).
+Locations, coordinates, and other data are extracted directly from WoW.

 Don't know where Kalimgrimmardrassil is?
 Now you don't have to waste time searching on Google where everything is and just add a waypoint directly there!